 I’ve never been to LiT before…what stage should I be in?

 If you’ve never been to LiT before you should start in Stage 1.
 If you have been a Christian for a while, you are serving in your church and you have done leadership training through church and school we will still get you to start in Stage 1.
 Our program is designed to build on the previous year(s), so you will get the most out of it if you start at the beginning.
-The exception to this is if you are already in year 11 or 12, then you can sign up to do Stage 2.
+The exception to this is if you are already in year 11 or 12 in 2018, then we will move you into Stage 2.
 We don’t take any campers in Stage 3 who have not already done Stage 2.

 Can I jump straight into stage 2 or 3 so that I can be with my friends?

-If you are in year 9 or 10 then you will need to start in Stage 1 (for Summer, that means if you are in year 9 or 10 the year before camp).
-If you are already in year 11 or 12, then you can sign up to do Stage 2.
+If you are in year 9 or 10 in 2018 then you will be in Stage 1 (if you are in year 8 in 2018 you are unable to come to camp this year).
+If you are already in year 11 or 12, then we will move you into Stage 2.
 We don’t take any campers in Stage 3 who have not already done Stage 2.
 You will make new friends on camp and have time with friends from other stages during free time and the Gathering.

 Will I get to spend any time with friends who are in other stages?